reidjs/chat/README.md

   - A solution might be a website like [replit](https://replit.com/) that you can easily paste code snippets into and see the output.

-## Request for Help
+## Contact
-If you find m lang interesting, potentially useful, or a bit silly, contact me!
+If you find mob lang interesting, potentially useful, or a bit silly, contact me!
 You can find my email in my GitHub profile, just mention `mob lang` or The Mob Programming Language, or something like that in the subject and I will respond as soon as possible.

 Thank you,